jonathanpoelen/lua-xmlparser/README.md

 # lua-xmlparser

-`xmlparser` is a fast XML parser written entirely in Lua 5.
+`xmlparser` is a XML parser written entirely in Lua 5.

+This implementation is limited and extracts only valid entities, attributes and tags (without CDATA).

-This implementation is limited.
-For an even faster parser with more functionality, look at [lua-xmllpegparser](https://github.com/jonathanpoelen/lua-xmllpegparser).
+For a faster parser with more features, look at [lua-xmllpegparser](https://github.com/jonathanpoelen/lua-xmllpegparser).

 <!-- summary -->
 1. [Installation](#installation)